-There are many points where parts matching is bad than the other trumpeter kits I built.
+There are many points where parts matching is worse than the other trumpeter kits I built.
 There are also many Bali.
 The built-in of the 23 mm machine gun and the 37 mm machine gun at the nose was tight, full of parts.
 Since the muzzle is not open, I think it’s better to open them by design knife.

 The jet engine is being assembled.
 Because it is being reproduced with such exaggerated parts, I want to decorate the engine visible after completing it.
 It is the Kurimov VK-1 turbojet engine.
-Is a copy of the Nene engine manufactured by Ross Louis.
-But it seems to be pretty difficult to buy the engine and disassemble, and make the exact same turbojet engine.
+Is a copy of the Nene engine manufactured by Ross Louis?
+But it seems to be pretty difficult to buy the engine and disassemble, and make the same turbojet engine.

 The instrument panel of the cockpit sandwiches a thin film between the plastic part and the clear part, but it is a little difficult to do.
 A decal may be fine for me.
 MiG-15 is a narrow cockpit, maybe I able to see the inside very small area.
 I tried to use a seat of U.S. modern jet fighters one.
 In the trumpeter’s instructions, the cockpit color was Blue Pearl, but I used Creos Mr. Color No.74, Air Superiority Blue.
-At first, trying to use a metallic color turquoise green No. XC07 (this was purchased before, but I did not use it for my modeling and just a stock), I mixed blue or green with it but mixed color was too vivid and no use for the cockpit.
+At first, trying to use a metallic color turquoise green No. XC07 (this was purchased before, but I did not use it for my modeling and just a stock), I mixed blue or green with it but the mixed color was too vivid and no use for the cockpit.

-A nose of a plane, a cockpit and a machine gun were built in and it was glued together.
+A nose of a plane, a cockpit, and a machine gun were built in and it was glued together.
 It may fail, but I started from where I can.
 I made a lot of gaps and steps needed to smooth them as much as possible.

 I assembled MiG-15 all parts roughly.
-I think about jet engine, even if I display it, I do not have a platform to support the rear body, so I suppose it’s better to bond all of them.
+I think about the jet engine, even if I display it, I do not have a platform to support the rear body, so I suppose it’s better to bond all of them.

 Finally, in shape now.
 My impression that the part of the kit itself is not so good, anyway, it seems I can complete it.
 There’s no indication in this manual, I think it’s better to install some weight on the back of the seat.